 What changes must be reported and when

-Non-taxable cases must be updated within 90 days of trustees becoming aware of a change.
+Non-taxable trusts must update their TRS entry within 90 days of trustees becoming aware of any change.

-Taxable cases also need an annual confirmation by 31 January after the tax year, plus 90-day updates for event-based triggers.
+Taxable trusts must provide an annual confirmation by 31 January after the end of the tax year, in addition to making 90-day updates for specific event-based changes.

 Maintaining accurate beneficial owner information

-Beneficial owner information means the facts that show who benefits or controls the arrangement.
+Beneficial owner information means the facts that show who benefits from or controls the trust arrangement.
+HMRC requires:

-- Nationality and country of residence for each individual.
+- Full name, nationality and country of residence for each individual connected to the trust.

 Consequences and practical tips

-HMRC may charge a penalty of up to £5,000 for failure to register or to keep entries current.
-That is a real risk trustees should avoid.
+HMRC may charge a penalty of up to £5,000 for failure to register or failure to keep entries current.
+This is a real financial risk that trustees should take seriously — particularly as it is the trustees personally who bear this liability, not the trust itself (because a trust is an arrangement, not a legal entity that can be fined in its own right).

-Practical tips: agree who monitors changes, keep a secure shared file of documents, and log updates with dates and reasons.
+Practical tips: agree in advance which trustee monitors for changes, maintain a secure shared file of key trust documents, and log every TRS update with the date and reason for the change.

 | Change | When to update | Why it matters |